-heard of before.
-As they read the information that they have found, they hope
+As they begin to find and read the information that they have found, they hope

-that what is found is at least unbiased and true.
+that what is found is at least unbiased and truthful.
 As more information is found

-and read, it should help easy any uncertainty and confirm what if factual.
+and read, it should help ease any uncertainty and confirm what if factual.
 There

 are a great many sources that can answer your questions or at least inform you